corsairmarks/combined_silfae_revisited/mod/README.md

 ## Compatibility

-Compatible with most mods that do not add the same portraits, species class, or art assets.
+Compatible with most mods that do not add the same portraits or art assets.
 May conflict with other mods that need to alter how relic worlds are upgraded or make changes to Armageddon Bombardment.

 The Launcher will tell you that some mods are outdated - that is because the dependency is out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mod.